 Unrestricted runoff from developed sites transports contaminants into environmentally sensitive areas and watercourses.
 Once again, negative impacts can be mitigated by the use of green infrastructure best management practices.
-Bioretention basins, for example, can enhance water quality by slowing stormwater discharge, filtering silt and oils through vegetation, organic matter, and soil before they can enter surface water or groundwater.
+Bioretention basins and rain gardens, for example, can enhance water quality by slowing stormwater discharge, filtering silt and oils through vegetation, organic matter, and soil before they can enter surface water or groundwater.
 The Township's Stormwater Pollution Prevention Plan, Chapter 150 in the municipal Code, has enacted multiple ordinances to protect water quality by addressing the issues of litter control, pet waste control, wildlife feeding, yard waste collection, refuse containers and dumpsters, improper waste disposal, illicit connections to storm sewer system, and private storm drain retrofitting.
 Each of these measures reduce the amount of pollutants and litter coming into contact with stormwater and reaching our waterways.

-Section 6: Telecommunications
+Section 6: Wireless Telecommunications

-Section 6 provides a brief overview of telecommunications.
+Section 6 provides a brief overview of wireless telecommunications.

-6.1: Telecommunications
+6.1: Wireless Telecommunications

-If new telecommunications facilities are required, they should be co-located on existing towers such as utility towers.
+If new wireless telecommunications facilities are required, they should be co-located on existing towers such as utility towers.
 If a new tower or monopole is necessary because of radio frequency requirements, it should be capable of accommodating additional carriers so as to limit the number of towers within West Windsor.
 This is supported by the Municipal Land Use Law (MLUL), which encourages co-location on existing wireless telecommunication towers.

 In more recent years, the Township has received requests from wireless service providers to permit the installation of their small network nodes infrastructure on existing utility poles within the Township's municipal rights-of-way.
 As the demand for wireless service increases each year and with each generation of users, these small network nodes are not to extend coverage to areas of poor reception, but rather enhance signal density in areas that receive high data usage demands.
 The review of these facilities includes their proximity to existing improvements and the visual impact of the proposed equipment locations to homes and businesses.
 Due to its location within a public right-of-way, equipment may also not block or interfere with sightlines of existing signage (i.e., road, commercial, directional and street signs) or traffic signals, or otherwise impair motorists' visibility.
+When an area of service with aerial infrastructure is being improved or redeveloped, efforts should be made to place infrastructure underground to the greatest extent feasible.